Soft Pretzel

 - Good source of complex carbohydrates for sustained energy

-- Provides protein for muscle maintenance and repair
+- Provides protein for muscle maintenance and satiety

-- Contains iron for oxygen transport in blood
+- Contains iron from fortified flour, supporting oxygen transport

 Buying Guide